FG-s-Modlists/FGs-Modlists-Site/content/en/docs/Living Skyrim/Installation Guide/updating.md

   How to update the list.
 ---

 If you are updating Living Skyrim, the process is very similar to installing the list.
-Before you update, you should at a minimum backup your save files.
 Additionally, make sure you are using the latest version of Wabbajack (it should automatically update itself when you launch the program).

+Wabbajack does support updating an existing installation of a modlist.
+However, as part of this process, it does delete files that don't match with what it is installing.
+This includes RaceMenu presets, mods you've added/changed, and possibly even save files.
+It is a good practice to keep backups of your save files so that you can update safely.
+Saves are stored within the folder you install Living Skyrim to.

-{{< alert context="danger" icon="🛑" >}}
+{{< alert color="danger" title="Warning!" >}}
-**WARNING!**
+<div class="alert-icon">🛑</div>

-**Whilst some incremental list updates are save-safe, larger updates often require a brand new save file to avoid corruption.
-Check the newest update announcement found in the `#ls-announcements` channel on the Living Skyrim Discord server before updating.**
+Whilst some incremental list updates are save-safe, larger updates often require a brand new save file to avoid corruption.
+Check the newest update announcement found in the `#ls-announcements` channel on the Living Skyrim Discord server before updating.
 {{< /alert >}}

 1. Run Wabbajack.exe.